-The net longwave radiation is calculated similar to the net shortwave radiation in SMRF.
-First, the percentage of cloud cover is used to adjust the incoming longwave fluxes from a theoretical clear-sky atmosphere before the vegetation data is used to do a final correction (Link and Marks, 1999).
-From the downscaled wind data from the Katana module, SMRF interpolates the wind speeds to the configured output resolution.
-The SMRF options include the ability to account for precipitation redistribution using the speed and direction wind data according to Winstral et al. (2002).
-However, this option was not used in this study and reduced potential error sources when comparing the HRRR precipitation input data to Snow-17, which is explained in section 4 below.
-A detailed description of the energy balance equations and data preparation can be found in Marks et al. (1992), Marks et al. (1998, 1999), Link and Marks (1999), and Havens et al. (2017; 2020).
+- 135 model domain in SMRF, which also solves for additional essential variables for the energy balance calculations in iSnobal.
+For instance, net solar radiation, a function of incoming shortwave radiation and snow albedo is resolved internally in SMRF.
+A detailed description of the energy balance equations and data preparation can be found in Marks et al. (1992), Marks et al. (1999), Link et al. (2004), and Havens et al. (2017; 2020).
 All energy and mass balance calculations in iSnobal are based on a fixed spatial grid and a configurable time interval.
-The main driver for the chosen time interval to update the snowpack conditions is the temporal resolution of the input data, which needs to be fine enough to resolve diurnal climatic variations (e.g., temperature or shortwave radiation).
+The main driver for the chosen time interval to update the snowpack conditions is the temporal resolution of the input data, which needs to be fine enough to resolve diurnal climatic variations (e.g., temperature or solar - radiation).